adrianacostafreda/MasterThesis/README.md

 The overall aim is to identify alterations in NVC as a potential biomarker for cognitive impairment in critically ill patients.
 Despite no statistically significant results, the study provided valuable insights into the relationship between brain activity, blood flow, and cognitive load.

+## EEG pipeline in Python

+`eeg_main`

+This is an EEG pipeline for resting and n-back task EEG pre-processing and analyses used at the Department of Neurology at Rigshospitalet by Adriana Costafreda.

+### Preprocessing

+`/eeg_main/preprocessing` - - importing raw resting state EEG (.xdf) files, re-referencing, removing bad channels, applying bandpass (e.g., 1-60 Hz) FIR filter, removing EOG noise with ICA, dividing signal into n-back task and baseline, performing epoch artefact rejection with Autoreject algorithm, exporting the cleaned EEG signals (.fif).